mike-kaufman/async-context-definition/Async-Context-Definitions.md

 # Terminology
-Our definitions of asynchronous executions are based on three binary relations over the executions of logically ascynchrounous JavaScript
+Our definitions of asynchronous executions are based on three binary relations over the executions of logically asynchronous JavaScript
 functions:
- - **link** -- when the execution one function, _f_, stores a second function, _g_, into a storage location (native, Node.js core, or user defined) for later ascynhronous execution we say _f_ `links` _g_.
+ - **link** -- when the execution one function, _f_, stores a second function, _g_, into a storage location (native, Node.js core, or user defined) for later asynchronous execution we say _f_ `links` _g_.
- - **causal** -- when the execution of a function, _f_, is the `client` code that is locaically responsible (according to the `runtime` API) for causing the execution of a previously **linked** _g_  we say _f_ `causes` _g_.
+ - **causal** -- when the execution of a function, _f_, is the `client` code that is locally responsible (according to the `runtime` API) for causing the execution of a previously **linked** _g_  we say _f_ `causes` _g_.
- - **happens before** -- when a function, _f_, is asynchrnously executed before a second function, _g_, we say _f_ `happens before` _g_.
+ - **happens before** -- when a function, _f_, is asynchronously executed before a second function, _g_, we say _f_ `happens before` _g_.

 As each of these events is defined with respect to an executing parent function